Corn Closes with Tuesday Weakness

-Corn futures closed the Tuesday session with contracts down 1 to 3 ½ cents across the front months, following sharp Monday losses.
+Corn price action is showing 2 to 4 ½ cent gains so far on Wednesday morning, taking back some of the losses from the start of the week.
+Futures closed the Tuesday session with contracts down 1 to 3 ½ cents across the front months, following sharp Monday losses.
+Open interest was up another 36,635 contracts on Tuesday.
+The two day OI increase for this week is 81,218 contracts.
 The CmdtyView national average Cash Corn price was down 1 3/4 cents at $3.81 1/2.

-EIA data will be released on Wednesday morning, with traders looking for ethanol production to be steady following last week’s ballooning stocks total and drop in refiner inputs.
+EIA data will be released this morning, with traders looking for ethanol production to be steady following last week’s ballooning stocks total and drop in refiner inputs.

-A couple South Korean importers purchased a total of 264,000 MT of corn in tenders overnight, with another tender for 140,000 MT issued for a Wednesday deadline.
+Several South Korean importers had tenders overnight, purchasing a total of 402,000 MT of corn.

 Brazil’s January corn exports are projected at 3.27 MMT according to ANEC, up 0.42 MMT from the previous number.